All Your USMLE® Step 1 Questions Answered: The Osmosis Ultimate Guide

 How has COVID-19 impacted Step 1?

 How can Osmosis help me study for USMLE® Step 1?

 Ace USMLE® Step 1 & beyond with Osmosis resources

 No doubt that since you got into medical school, or even before you started medical school, you’ve heard how important the USMLE Step 1 Exam is.
 This is the first board exam you’ll be taking on your journey to becoming a full-fledged physician—and the stakes are high.

 Until recently, your score had a huge influence on what your residency, specialty, and overall career options could be in the future.
 In fact, 94% of program directors stated that a candidate’s score on USMLE Step 1/COMLEX-USA® Level 1 was the most important factor when offering a prospective residency interview.

 Now that the USMLE Step 1 has moved to pass/fail, less emphasis is placed on this exam; instead, program directors will be more focused on things like your USMLE Step 2 CK score and performance during your clerkships

 Nevertheless, passing Step 1 is essential if you want to continue learning medicine, and for now, it remains the most high-pressure exam you’ll take on the road to residency.

 No big deal, right?

-Step 1 is the most high-pressure exam you’ll take on the road to residency, but you’re completely capable of passing this exam and getting a high score.
-You are a medical student: you’ve come this far and with the right plan you’ll make it all the way.
+Well, take it from us: you’re completely capable of passing this exam and getting a high score.
+You are a medical student: you’ve come this far, and with the right plan, you’ll make it all the way.
 Osmosis has your back!